MovieMaker93/homelab-k8s/README.md

 As a DevOps and Cloud Native Engineer, I need a personal playground to experiment in—without tinkering with client clusters!
 That’s why I set up my homelab and chronicled the journey on my blog [here](https://alfonsofortunato.com/posts/homelab/).

-The core principles for my blog are:
+The core principles for my homelab are:

 - Following GitOps best practices
 - Simulating real-world scenarios (dev/stage/prod cluster)